 Using myself as a case study, a typical day goes like this;

 I create my to do list and schedule my more important tasks.
 I plan to start my day off with some writing, then just as I come into the office I get a consuming phone call from family or a friend.
 Dropping that, I find myself dragged into resolving somebody else’s problems, and for the rest of the day I’m putting out other people’s fires and trying to solve problems that are just popping up out of no where.
 Just like that my well laid plans go up in flames!

 Many of us start out our days with a pretty good plan, and a resolve to make the best of our time, but in reality our well meaning intentions are usually short lived.

-So how do you not allow your own distractions or the needs of others impede your plans?
+So how do you prevent your own distractions or the needs of others from impeding your plans?

 This is basically a list of the tasks you need to accomplish for the day arranged in order of importance, difficulty and urgency.
 This helps you feel less pressure and more in control of your time.
 It also constantly keeps you mindful of what you have waiting for you to do.